CityScrolls logo Explore Venice ›

 Open Gallery for more insights

-Discover what life was like beneath the surface with a visit inside the 46m (150ft) Enrico Dandolo (S 513).
+Discover what life was like beneath the surface inside the exceptionally well-preserved 46m (150ft) Enrico Dandolo (S 513) submarine.

 From stern to bow, engine room to torpedo chamber — this guided tour lets you see it all, plus includes entry to the museum.

-There is an ongoing debate about the origin of the name given to the Doge's ceremonial barge.
+There’s still an ongoing debate about the origin of the name.

-These top spots are steps away from Naval History Museum:
+These top spots are just a short walk from Naval History Museum: